georgewaraw/lunarine/README.md

 The area to be distorted is indicated by the floating shape's movements.

 #### Controls:
-On desktop, move left or right with A, D or arrow keys.
+On desktop, move left or right with A, D, or arrow keys.
 On mobile, swipe left or right.